-- When you’re about ready to begin baking, heat your oven to 350F.
-Drop cookies with a cookie dough scooper on an ungreased cookie sheet.
-Add a few chocolate chips and sundrops to the top of each cookie to make sure they look nice and enticing.
-Bake for 8-10 minutes, until golden brown on the edges.
-Remove from oven and allow them to cool slightly before transferring to a wire rack to cool completely.
+- Use a cookie scoop to drop cookie dough on a prepared cookie sheet.
+Add a few chocolate chips and candies.
+Bake for 9 to 10 minutes, until golden brown on the edges.
+Remove from the oven and cool slightly before transferring to a wire rack to cool completely.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 This post was originally published in 2014 and was updated to include new photos, new text, and an updated recipe in 2021.